-- Create a civic plaza/gathering space adjacent to the future Woodside/16th Street Purple Line Station when Spring Center is redeveloped. - Add a central Civic Green Urban Park when Summit Hills redevelops. - Provide a new Urban Greenway/Stream Valley Park when Summit Hills redevelops; study potential to daylight Fenwick Branch (a piped stream), and provide a Community Use Urban Recreational Park with community-oriented recreational amenities nearby but outside of the environmental buffers. - Improve Rosemary Hills-Lyttonsville Local Park as follows: - Identify opportunities to enhance visibility of the park from surrounding streets. - Address community requests to expand the park and add new facilities. - Improve bicycle and pedestrian connectivity from the park to neighborhoods. - Establish a Neighborhood Green Urban Park/gathering space in the vicinity of the Lyttonsville Purple Line Station as part of residential redevelopment. - Create a new natural surface trail connector to Rock Creek Stream Valley Park. - Coordinate with adjacent property owners to create a more efficient parcel configuration for Rosemary Hills-Lyttonsville Local Park to promote improvements to recreational facilities at this park.
+- Create a civic plaza/gathering space adjacent to the future Woodside/16th Street Purple Line Station when Spring Center is redeveloped. - Add a central Civic Green Urban Park when Summit Hills redevelops. - Provide a new Urban Greenway/Stream Valley Park when Summit Hills redevelops; study potential to daylight Fenwick Branch (a piped stream), and provide a Community Use Urban Recreational Park with community-oriented recreational amenities nearby but outside of the environmental buffers. - Improve Rosemary Hills-Lyttonsville Local Park to identify opportunities to expand the park and add new facilities. - Improve bicycle and pedestrian connectivity from the park to neighborhoods. - Establish a Neighborhood Green Urban Park/gathering space in the vicinity of the Lyttonsville Purple Line Station as part of residential redevelopment. - Create a new natural surface trail connector to Rock Creek Stream Valley Park. - Coordinate with adjacent property owners to create a more efficient parcel configuration for Rosemary Hills-Lyttonsville Local Park to promote improvements to recreational facilities at this park.